pbek/QOwnNotes/webpage/src/es/contributing/translation.md

 **[QOwnNotes en Crowdin](https://crowdin.com/project/qownnotes/invite)**

-Si desea traducir QOwnNotes en un idioma nuevo, basta con que [envíe un mensaje al propietario del proyecto en Crowdin](https://crowdin.com/profile/pbek) o cree un [informe en GitHub](https://github.com/pbek/QOwnNotes/issues).
+Just [drop the project owner a message on Crowdin](https://crowdin.com/profile/pbek) or as a [GitHub issue](https://github.com/pbek/QOwnNotes/issues) if you want to translate QOwnNotes to a new language.

 If you want to add new translations to **existing languages** you can do so right away.

 ## Corrección de pruebas

-If you are an excellent or even native speaker of an already translated language that has not been proofread yet, we are grateful if you help making the QOwnNotes experience more reliable and convenient by checking and if necessary, correcting unapproved translations.
+If you are an excellent or even native speaker of an already translated language that has not been proofread yet, we are grateful if you help to make the QOwnNotes experience more reliable and convenient by checking and if necessary, correcting unapproved translations.
 You need to ask the owner for the permission to be a proofreader for your language.

 Haga clic aquí para ver si su idioma está entre los traducidos.

 [QOwnNotes en Crowdin](https://translate.qownnotes.org/)

-Una vez que haya [contactado al propietario del proyecto en Crowdin](https://crowdin.com/profile/pbek) y recibido el permiso de revisor en su idioma, estará preparado para contribuir.
+Once you’ve [contacted the project owner on Crowdin](https://crowdin.com/profile/pbek) and received permission to proofread in your language, you’re ready to go!

 ## General tips